jbee/jbee.github.io/purejin/index.md

 ## What about maven?
 Maven is part of the complexity problem.
-I you don't see that yet you will struggle to see why someone would prefer a library over a framework, code over annotations yadda yadda yadda.
+If you don't see that yet you will struggle to see why someone would prefer a library over a framework, code over annotations yadda yadda yadda.

 Take it as a hint.
 Maybe you feel that something isn't right?
-Then open your mind for the possibility that maven is one of those things and you'll understand eventually.
+Then open your mind to the possibility that maven is one of those things and you'll understand eventually.

 ## How to learn it